lot022/chessanalytics_st/README.md

 2. If you do not like how particular funcion look but want to plot it using Streamlit, just call the function from chessanalytics library and plot it yourself.

-3. I have made a cheatsheet with (almost) all the functions and their possibilites.
-To see which type of plot in the same func is better, check it out here: will add soon :)

-4. I have made a sample Streamlit app to show how can it possibly look.
-If you are looking for inspiration you can see it here: will add soon :)
+3. You can check output of almost all of the functions available in the lib here: